New Flexible Pathways

 Model Development and Governance

-• The candidate will understand, develop, apply, and evaluate cash flow models for various types of long-term insurance business.
-For each, the candidate will demonstrate an understanding of the underlying modeling methodologies: their strengths, limitations, and applications.
+• Cash Flow Models for Long-Term Insurance Business: Understand, develop, apply, and evaluate cash flow models for various types of long-term insurance business.
+The candidate will demonstrate an understanding of the underlying modeling methodologies: their strengths, limitations, and applications.

-• The candidate will understand, apply, and evaluate non-cash flow and supplementary models for various types of long-term insurance business.
-For each, the candidate will demonstrate an understanding of the underlying methodologies: their strengths, limitations, and applications.
+• Non-Cash Flow and Supplementary Models for Financial Business: Understand, apply, and evaluate non-cash flow and supplementary models for various types of long-term insurance business.
+The candidate will demonstrate an understanding of the underlying methodologies: their strengths, limitations, and applications.

-• The candidate will understand and be able to apply appropriate model governance to assess and address issues common to the development and management of models.
+• Model Governance: Understand and be able to apply appropriate model governance to assess and address issues common to the development and management of models.

 CP 351